 Three processing options are available from the In/Out right click menu - stereo, multi-mono and multi-stereo.
 In stereo mode all master audio channels will be compressed based on analysis of the loudness of all such channels summed together.
 In multi-mono mode, each channel is compressed separately based on an analysis of that channel.
-In multi-stereo mode, each individual pair of channels channels is compressed independently based on an analysis of that stereo pair.
+In multi-stereo mode, each pair of channels is compressed independently based on an analysis of that stereo pair.
 Other features of the ReaLimit interface are:

+Constant gain:

-Constant gain: manages threshold and ceiling controls so that either one will automatically be moved relative to the other.
+manages threshold and ceiling controls so that either will be moved relative to the other.